Skip to Content

 Ice Palace Afternoon Tea at Strand Palace

-The Strand Palace Hotel is to hold a Children’s Christmas afternoon tea in Londons West End.
-The tea starts from £25 during weekdays and £30 for weekends (up to 12yrs of age) which includes a variety of festive fare and live entertainment.
+The Strand Palace Hotel will hold a Children’s Christmas afternoon tea in London’s West End.
+The tea starts from £25 on weekdays and £30 for weekends (up to 12 years of age) which includes a variety of festive fare and live entertainment.

 Christmas In London with Kids

-This year Hampton Court Palace will be transformed into a food lovers Christmas Wonderland from the 02-04 December.
+This year Hampton Court Palace will be transformed into a food lovers Christmas Wonderland from the 6th-8th & 13th-15th of December 2024, the Festive Fayre returns.

 Soak up the Christmas atmosphere at the palace as you eat, drink, shop and be merry, with entertainment from the East Front bandstand.